MQTT Security Fundamentals: MQTT Payload Encryption

 Our recommendation is to stick with LWT and PUBLISH payload encryption.

 This approach ensures that the encrypted data stays encrypted all the time.
-While the MQTT broker uses the unencrypted packet metadata for e.g. routing and quality of service handling, the application data itself stays encrypted and the broker has no way to look into the encrypted data.
-Only trusted clients have access to the key to decrypting the data again.
+While the MQTT broker uses the unencrypted packet metadata for routing and quality of service handling, the application data itself stays encrypted and the broker cannot read the encrypted data..
+Only trusted clients have access to the decryption key of the data.

-E2E encryption is broker implementation independent and can be applied to any topic by any MQTT client.
-If you can’t use authentication and authorization mechanisms or you are using a public broker (like the MQTTDashboard), you can protect your application data from suspicious eyes and MQTT clients.
+E2E encryption is independent of the broker implementation and can be applied to any topic by any MQTT client.
+If you can’t use authentication and authorization mechanisms or you are using a public broker such as the MQTTDashboard, E2E encryption can protect your application data from malicious usages.

-A Client-to-Broker approach makes sure that the payload of the message is encrypted in the communication between one client and the broker.
-The broker is able to decrypt the message before distributing the message, so all subscribers receive the original, unencrypted message.
-This may be a good alternative if you can’t use TLS and want to protect important data from eavesdroppers on the publishing side.
+A client-to-broker approach ensures that the payload of the message is encrypted in the communication between the client and the broker.
+The broker is able to decrypt the message before distributing it, so all subscribers receive the unencrypted message.
+This may be a good alternative if TLS is not an option and you want to protect important data from eavesdroppers on the publishing side.
 (Please read our post about TLS to make sure you understand the risks of not using TLS!)
-The trusted subscribers are connected via a secure channel (TLS) and thus they are allowed to receive the data in plain text.
+Trusted subscribers are connected via a secure channel (TLS) and are allowed to receive the data in plain text.

 This approach needs a broker plugin which decrypts the messages on-the-fly.

-For encrypting data, there are two popular mechanisms: Asymmetric encryption and Symmetric Encryption.
+There are two popular mechanisms for encrypting data: Asymmetric encryption and Symmetric encryption.

-Asymmetric encryption means, that there are two keys needed: One (public) key for encrypting data and one (private) key for decrypting data.
-Once data is encrypted with the public key, it’s not possible to retrieve the original message with that key.
+Asymmetric encryption requires two keys: One (public) key for encrypting data and one (private) key for decrypting data.
+Once data is encrypted with the public key, it is not possible to retrieve the original message with the public key.
 Only the private key can decrypt the data.

-For MQTT payload encryption, this approach is perfect if you only have a few trusted subscribers (which have access to the private key) and there are many publishers (which are possibly untrusted).
+For MQTT payload encryption, this approach is perfect if you only have a few trusted subscribers that have access to the private key and you have many publishers that are possibly untrusted.
 The public key is not a secret and everyone is allowed to encrypt messages with that key.
-The important thing is, that only trusted clients can decrypt the message again.
+The important part is that only trusted clients can decrypt the message again using the private key.

-When using this approach, it is a best practice that each MQTT topic gets its own public / private key pair.
+When you use this approach, the best practice is that each MQTT topic gets its own public / private key pair.

-Symmetric encryption is a cryptographic approach where it’s possible to encrypt and decrypt a message with the same key (which may be a password).
-If you have a trusted MQTT environment, this approach might work very well for you.
-Symmetric encryption tends to be easier to implement (and the provisioning process is typically easier) than asymmetric encryption.
+In this cryptographic approach, it’s possible to encrypt and decrypt a message with the same key (which can be a password).
+If you have a trusted MQTT environment, this approach can work very well for you.
+Symmetric encryption tends to be easier to implement than asymmetric encryption and the provisioning process is usually easier as well.

-It’s recommended that each MQTT topic gets its own key (password), so if a password for a topic is lost, messages on other topics can’t get decrypted by attackers.
+Best practice is to assign each MQTT topic its own key (password) so that if a password for a topic is lost, messages on other topics can’t get decrypted by attackers.

-- Works well on constrained devices where no TLS can be used.
+- Works well on constrained devices where TLS is not possible.

-- Adds another layer of security for topics which are used for delivering confidental information
+- Adds another layer of security for topics that deliver confidental information.

-- A secure provisioning of the keys to the MQTT clients must be implemented.
+- Secure provisioning of the keys to the MQTT clients must be implemented.

-- Doesn’t prevent from man-in-the-middle attacks and replay attacks.
+- These methods do not prevent man-in-the-middle attacks and replay attacks.

-TLS provides security on the network layer, MQTT payload encryption provides security on the application layer, so both mechanisms can be used in conjunction without problems.
-MQTT Payload encryption does only solve the problem of protecting application messages from eavesdroppers or untrusted MQTT clients (if no authenticaton mechanism is in place).
-An attacker could still replay the message or modify parts of the message (like the topic) if you don’t have a secure communication channel over TLS.
+TLS provides security on the network layer, MQTT payload encryption provides security on the application layer.
+Both mechanisms can be used in conjunction without a problem.
+MQTT payload encryption solves the problem of protecting application messages from malicious listeners or untrusted MQTT clients (if no authentication mechanism is in place).
+If you don’t have a secure communication channel over TLS, an attacker can still replay the message or modify parts of the message (for example, the topic).

 When to use payload encryption?

-MQTT Payload encryption is very well suited if you can’t use TLS but still don’t want to send you application data in plaintext.
-This gives an additional layer of security, since all your application data is secured.
-While payload encryption may be a good fit for constrained devices which can’t use TLS, bear in mind, that encryption and decryption can use lots of processing power, so make sure to choose an algorithm which gives you good speed and good security.
+MQTT Payload encryption is a good solution if you can’t use TLS but still don’t want to send your application data in plain text.
+Payload encryption provides an additional layer of security since all your application data is secured.
+While payload encryption may be a good fit for constrained devices which can’t use TLS, keep in mind that encryption and decryption can use a lot of processing power.
+Make sure that you choose an algorithm that gives you good speed and good security.

-We hope you enjoyed the eight part of the MQTT Security Fundamentals, if you want to get notified as soon as we publish the next post, you can subscribe to our newsletter or RSS feed.
-You think we have missed some important information?
-Please tell us, we are always open to questions and suggestions.
+We hope that you enjoyed the eight part of the MQTT Security Fundamentals.
+To get notified as soon as we publish the next post, subscribe to our newsletter or RSS feed.
+If you think that we should add information, please use the comments to tell us.
+We appreciate your questions and suggestions.